outdreamer/build-a-cure-1/docs/problem_solving_matching.md

               - a process that is causing problems by going unrestricted is a functionality gap creating demand for an operation that can detect its required limits, determine the lack of limitations & limit its operation

           - emergence of non-linear functions:

             - exponents:

               - when variables are isolated, they have nothing but themselves to interact with (expanding x by itself = exponents)

             - intersecting symmetries:

+              - when symmetries intersect in a way that allows a standard for comparison (different spectrums at a perpendicular to indicate application of one variable to another in a way that aligns their unit intervals or their centers), it creates room for repetition & ambiguity aspects of non-linearity as happens in a circle

+                - symmetries allowing a circle to happen for example:
+                  - symmetric rotation around a center & symmetric growth of lines intersecting with that center (outward growth direction)
+                  - symmetry of two real number variables (x & y)

     - paradox: calculating something that doesnt seem directly calculatable from existing resources
       - https://en.wikipedia.org/wiki/Paradox